malapatiUCSD/cse15l-lab-reports/lab4.md

 <h2>Step 9: Commit and push the resulting change to your Github account </h2>
-Because all of the tests passed, we can commit and push the file into the *GitHub* repository by typing `git add *` to select all the files in the curretn directory and `git commit -m "updated file"` to take a snapshot of all the changes made to the file and the message that you want to put after changing the file.
+Because all of the tests passed, we can commit and push the file into the *GitHub* repository by typing `git add *` to select all the files in the curretn directory and `git commit -m "new file"` to take a snapshot of all the changes made to the file and the message that you want to put after changing the file.
 It should look like this: